GDLev/SMWorldOptimizer-CLI/README.md

 Example usage:
 ![HelpCommand](assets/example.png)

+I know... there is no code from the website here, but it will change when the project becomes stable and I finish everything I have planned.
+At the moment I recommend using cli (it's the same code, but executed differently) or hosted version
 ---

 **SM World Optimizer** helps keep your Scrap Mechanic worlds fast and stable, no matter how large they grow.